The EUROPEAN SOCIETY OF INTENSIVE CARE MEDICINE COVID-19 Project (UNITE-COVID)

 We will collect data in all countries, academic and non-academic ICUs, and on heterogeneous populations of critically ill patients.

-Patient Population: Critically ill patients diagnosed with COVID-19 present in the ICU or any other area in the hospital under the care of the critical care team on the day in April 2020 with the highest number of COVID-19 patients in the unit.
+Patient Population: Critically ill patients diagnosed with COVID-19 present in the ICU or any other area in the hospital under the care of the critical care team on the day between February 15 and June 15th, 2020 with the highest number of COVID-19 patients in the unit.

 Study duration: 1 day (with 60 day follow up)